Simon Dumont: Personal life

-Dumont was born in Bethel, Maine on July 9, 1986, to Francis and Barbara Dumont.
+Dumont was born in Bethel, Maine, on July 9, 1986, to Francis and Barbara Dumont.
 Simon has an older brother, a younger sister, and a multitude of cousins.
-Simon Dumont is Passamaquoddy, or, at least, related to them.
+Simon Dumont is Passamaquoddy.
 Dumont weighs 150 lb and is 5 ft 7 in tall.

 He attended Telstar Regional High School in Bethel, where he graduated in 2004.
 He was a participant in the school's golf program as well as a star soccer player.
 His home ski resort is Sunday River.
 Simon also was a child model, and at one point even auditioned for Home Alone three.
 Simon credits pro skiers Angus Nelson and Jonathan Schulz for his inspiration to start skiing.

 Business

-Simon's sponsors include: Target, Oakley, Toyota, Nike 6.0, Red Bull, Tanner Hall, Mehdi Thrari, Giro, Kicker, Head skis, Sunday River Ski Resort.
+Simon's sponsors include: Target, Oakley, Toyota, Nike 6.0, Red Bull, Mehdi Thrari, Giro, Kicker, Head skis, Sunday River Ski Resort.

 Dumont opened up his own clothing company, Empire Attire, in 2008.
 With his own company, he strives to create things "made by the athletes for the athletes."
 His company has been successful so far, and has their own website EmpireAttire.com.
 He has just recently released his line of 2010 products for purchase online.
 He is also a huge fan of the Toronto Blue Jays.